Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 pip install cane

 ```
-Any feedback would be appreciated
+Any feedback would be appreciated.

 For questions and other suggestions contact luis.matos@dsi.uminho.pt